Kiaramarnitt/holy/doc/Knowledge_Acquisition/README.md

 **Information Extraction:** Focused on the acquisition of knowledge (semantic information) necessary for information extraction methods for current and later adaptations of HOLY.

-## Practical Literature review to populate the onotlogy
+## Practical Literature review to populate the ontology
-Additional research included the identification of definitions, synonymys and examples for enrichment of the ontology.
-A traceable reference to the source of each definition is available through the property `dct:references` in the Ontology and in the [Content Selection](./Content_Selection_Priority.xlsx) document.
+Additional research included the identification of definitions, synonyms and examples for the enrichment of the ontology.
+A traceable reference to the source of each definition is available through the property `dct:references` in the Ontology and the [Content Selection](./Content_Selection_Priority.xlsx) document.